unixsurfer/haproxyadmin/docs/source/dev/api.rst

 Various stats field names for which a value can be retrieved by using ``metric`` method available in all public and internal interfaces.

-.. data:: haproxyadmin.haproxy.FRONTEND_METRICS
+.. data:: haproxyadmin.FRONTEND_METRICS
    :annotation: = a list of metric names for retrieving varius statistics for
      frontends

-.. data:: haproxyadmin.haproxy.BACKEND_METRICS
+.. data:: haproxyadmin.BACKEND_METRICS
    :annotation: = a list of metric names for retrieving varius statistics for
      backends

-.. data:: haproxyadmin.haproxy.SERVER_METRICS
+.. data:: haproxyadmin.SERVER_METRICS
    :annotation: = a list of metric names for retrieving varius statistics for
      servers